frontenddogma/web-development-glossary/manuscript/f.md

 Feature testing
 : → Feature detection

+Federated Learning of Cohorts
+: A type of web tracking through federated learning.
+FLoC groups people into “cohorts” based on their browsing history for the purpose of interest-based advertising.
+Google began testing the technology in the Chrome browser in March 2021 as a replacement for third-party cookies, which it plans to stop supporting in Chrome by early 2023.
+As of April 2021, every major browser aside from Google Chrome that is based on Google’s Chromium platform has declined to implement FLoC.&nbsp;[†](#w-floc) ℹ︎&nbsp;[github.com/WICG/floc](https://github.com/WICG/floc)

 Federation
 : A group of computing or network providers agreeing upon standards of operation in a collective fashion.
 The term may be used when describing the interoperation of distinct, formally disconnected, telecommunications networks that may have different internal structures; “federation” may also be referred to when groups attempt to delegate collective authority of development, in order to prevent fragmentation.&nbsp;[†](#w-federation)